phasetr/AlgorithmsAndDataStructureByFSharp/readme.md

 Hence I decide to write codes by myself.

-For my study and seminars I also contains programms by several languages other than F#, e.g., C++, Python.
+For my study and seminars I also contains programs by several languages other than F#, e.g., C++, Python.

 ## Directory Structure